 Despite its wonders, stainless steel has some drawbacks, though they are normally far and few between.
 While it is compatible with countless chemicals and bases, some are more corrosive to stainless steel than others.
 Some chlorites, for example, can compromise a stainless steel valve's protective film.
 Hydrochloric acid, especially, will damage any stainless steel valve.
 Stainless steel can also cause galvanic corrosion in other metals if there is contact between them, especially in wet environments.

-For the majority of applications, though, stainless steel should always be your first choice when selecting a valve that is corrosion resistant.
+For the majority of applications, though, stainless steel should always be your first choice when selecting a valve that is corrosion-resistant.
 A stainless steel valve is perfect for the majority of applications you may have in mind, but if you're ever in doubt, just ask your valve distributor.

-Where to Buy Stainless Steel Valves
+Where Can I Buy Stainless Steel Valves?